Andonome/lk/system/default_programs.md

 tags: [ "Documentation", "Defaults", "Mime Type" ]
 ---

-Install the package `xdg-utils`.
+Install the package `xdg-utils`, then make very liberal use of the tab button.

-In general, type these commands with `bash-completion`, and you'll see the right option.

 ## Ask